zenml-io/zenml/docs/book/component-guide/model-deployers/bentoml.md

 The following example shows how to use the `bentoml_model_deployer_step` to deploy the bento bundle to a containerized service running in your local machine.
 Make sure you have the `docker` CLI installed on your local machine to be able to build an image and deploy the containerized service.

 You can choose to give a name and a tag to the image that will be built and pushed to your ZenML Stack's container registry.
 By default, the bento tag is used.
+If you are providing a custom image name, make sure that you attach the right registry name as prefix to the image name, otherwise the image push will fail.

 ```python
 from zenml import pipeline, step